DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-1/sound-and-hearing/_index.md

 - Introduction to psychoacoustics: How we perceive sound
 - Practical implications for audio production

-### Why It Matters
-Understanding sound and hearing is foundational for anyone working in audio production, from recording and mixing to synthesis and sound design.

 {{% note %}}
 This slide sets the stage for the presentation by outlining what students will learn and why it's important.
 Emphasize that these fundamentals will be referenced throughout their studies and careers.
 {{%/ note %}}